HarutakaMatsumoto/swiftShell/README.md

 # swiftShell
-This is the shell script of Swift.
+This is a shell script of Swift.
 It's swifty, and you can use it with existing codes seamlessly.